ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 With the actions now available, you can:

 - **Restrict access to the content** For site content, this means that permissions for the document are restricted for everyone except the primary site collection administrator, document owner, and person who last modified the document.
 These people can remove the sensitive information from the document or take other remedial action.
-When the document is in compliance, the original permissions will be automatically restored.
+When the document is in compliance, the original permissions are automatically restored.
 When access to a document is blocked, the document appears with a special policy tip icon in the library on the site.

     ![Policy tip showing access to document is blocked](media/b6cefed3-d212-43d7-8534-4b92b26ebd50.png)

     For email content, this action blocks the message from being sent.
-Depending on how the DLP rule is configured, the sender will see an NDR or (if the rule uses a notification) a policy tip and/or email notification.
+Depending on how the DLP rule is configured, the sender sees an NDR or (if the rule uses a notification) a policy tip and/or email notification.

     ![Warning that unauthorized recipients must be removed from the message](media/302f9994-912d-41e7-861f-8a4539b3c285.png)